 The doctrinal shift followed Operation Sindoor, launched on 7 May 2025 as a tri-service strike operation against nine terror sites (Press Information Bureau, 14 May 2025).
 The operation accelerated the Army's push to compress the sensor-to-shooter cycle at battalion level.
 Infantry units would now carry their own reconnaissance and loitering-munition layer rather than route requests upward through brigade and division headquarters.

 The doctrine also aligns with the Decade of Transformation Indian Army 2023 to 2032 framework.
 That programme reorganises force structure around networked formations, electronic-warfare resilience, and distributed targeting.
-Under the Eagle in the Arm concept, drones become as standard to infantry units as assault rifles or mortars.
+Under the Eagle in the Arm concept, the Indian Army drone becomes as standard to infantry units as assault rifles or mortars, and the military drone layer sits inside the unit rather than above it.
 Drone-qualified personnel sit inside battalion structures rather than detached specialist cells (IANS, 5 May 2026).

 The Army's approach differs from earlier counter-insurgency drone use.
 The systems are now integrated into tactical manoeuvre planning, artillery adjustment, and assault preparation at unit level rather than theatre headquarters.